 Any individual or business entity interested in opening a medical marijuana business in Florida is required to obtain a permit from the Department of Health.

 The Florida Health Department is said to already be laying the regulatory groundwork based on Amendment 2 despite the legislative gridlock.
+If you have been arrested for possession of marijuana, it’s important that you speak to an experienced Miami drug possession attorney from Piotrowski Law.

 A patient with a debilitating condition – as confirmed by two physicians – can legally obtain medical cannabis treatments in either the flower or concentrated form and in low THC doses.
 High THC doses will be restricted to terminally ill patients.
 Medical marijuana treatment centers will be allowed to dispense edibles, tinctures, aerosols, oils, and ointments in a variety of CBD to THC ratios.